-In this compatible rear addition, altering the profile of the siding, the roofline, and the window size clearly defined the addition as distinct from the original building.
+In this compatible rear addition, altering the profile of the siding, the roofline, and the window size allowed the addition to be clearly defined from the original building.

-The prominence and projection of this incompatible addition competes visually with the original building.
-The addition's side wall should have aligned with the main house wall, which sits further in than the projecting bay.
+The prominence and projection of this incompatible addition visually competes with the original building.
+The addition's side wall should have been aligned with that of the house, set behind the bay.